3 min read

 Florence Nightingale (INTJ) operated through inward compression and structural implementation.
 Mary Clarke appears to have operated through outward expansion and conversational stimulation.

 This pairing is cognitively elegant.
-INTJ–ENTP is a classic axis dynamic:
+INTJ–ENTP is a classic axis dynamic: one refines vision, the other expands possibility; one structures, the other questions.

 Where Florence was austere, Mary was playful.